Indigenous Health Services

 - Healthy Kids Check

-- Aboriginal Health Worker Health Checks (up to a maximum of 10 checks per patient each year)
+- Health checks with our culturally-safe, professional health staff (up to a maximum of 10 checks per patient each year)

 - Regular Dental Check-up Service, with follow-up services in Ararat